marius-test/python_jetbrains_academy/README.md

 ### What I Achieved

-- **Seven hands-on projects:** Applied theoretical knowledge to real-world problems.
+- **Eight hands-on projects:** Applied theoretical knowledge to real-world problems.
 - **Hundreds of coding challenges:** Strengthened problem-solving skills and deepened understanding of Python.
 - **Over 60 topics mastered:** Built a solid and comprehensive foundation in the language.